ArtemisGate/password-generator/README.md

-# password-generator
+# Password Generator
-A password generator implemented in Java
-This app generates a password of user specific length with one digit, one uppercase, one lowercase, and one special character.
+A password Generator created using java API libraries that generates passwords with one lowercase, one uppercase, and special character(s)
-It then writes it to file called password.txt

-To change the number of password generate, please change the value of i in RunPasswordGenerator java file.
+## Getting Started
+This program requires some knowledge of the command line to use Download project and open up terminal and go to director and use java -programname to run

+### Prerequisites
+Requires Java Runtime

+## Built With

+* Java Standard Libaries

+## Contributing
+No contributing is require nor accepted

+## Versioning
+V 1.0

+## Authors

+* **Scott Tat** -